sabel2-0/serviceease/markdowns/SIDEBAR_MAINTENANCE_GUIDE.md

 - `client/src/pages/coordinator.html`: Contains the technician assignment tab content

 ### How It Works:
-1. The `technician-assignments.js` file initializes when the coordinator page loads
+1. The `technician-assignments.js` file initializes when The institution_admin page loads
 2. It adds a technician assignment card to the dashboard
 3. It creates a new tab for technician assignments with a detailed view
 4. It adds a technician column to the printer table in the printer management tab